-It is the policy of Footlocker.com/Eastbay that our employees, agents, vendors (including their sub-contractors) and other third parties that do business with Footlocker.com/Eastbay comply with the anti-bribery laws of the United States and of the foreign countries where Footlocker.com/Eastbay does business.
+It is the policy of Foot Locker that our employees, agents, vendors (including their sub-contractors) and other third parties that do business with Foot Locker comply with the anti-bribery laws of the United States and of the foreign countries where Foot Locker does business.

-Footlocker.com/Eastbay expects that our vendors will never, directly or indirectly, offer, authorize, give, or promise any form of bribe or kickback to a government official or employee in order to influence that person in an official capacity.
+Foot Locker expects that our vendors will never, directly or indirectly, offer, authorize, give, or promise any form of bribe or kickback to a government official or employee or a contractor in order to influence that person in an official capacity.
 Government officials include federal, state, and local government employees, political candidates, and even employees of businesses that are owned by the government.
 A "bribe" is any money, favor, or anything of value used to influence a foreign government official or to ensure a particular result or action.
 A bribe does not have to be cash; it could also be paying an inflated price to purchase a government official's property or services, or it could be providing lavish entertainment to a government official.
 Any hospitality must be lawful and reasonable in value and frequency and must always have a valid business purpose.
 A "kickback" is the return of money already paid or due to be paid as part of a contract as a reward for making business arrangements.